Which Jigsaw blade is right for the job you're doing? Read through our guide and learn how to pick one for straight, clean cuts.

 While virtually all jigsaw blades are designed to cut on the upstroke, there are exceptions, and these exceptions are the blades to choose when you want the cleanest possible cut into laminates.

-This blade cuts on the downstroke, not on the upstroke, the “R” in the product code referring to its “reversed” teeth.
+The Bosch T101BR jigsaw blade is an ideal choice for cutting laminate materials.
+The blade cuts on the down stroke, not on the upstroke, the “R” in the product code referring to its “reversed” teeth.

 There are downsides, however.
 The main one is that you can’t use pendulum action.